 - Successful conclusion of a major war that has the potential to destabilize a region of critical interest to the U.S.; and

-- Preservation of freedom of movement within the global commons: the sea, air, and outer space domains through which the world conducts business.
+- Preservation of freedom of movement within the global commons: the sea, air, outer space, and cyber-space domains through which the world conducts business.

 The geographical focus of the threats in these areas is further divided into three broad regions: Asia, Europe, and the Middle East.

 Obviously, these are not America’s only interests.
 Among many others are the growth of economic freedom in trade and investment, the observance of internationally recognized human rights, and the alleviation of human suffering beyond our borders.
-None of these other interests, however, can be addressed principally and effectively by the use of military force, nor would threats to them necessarily result in material damage to the foregoing vital national interests.
-These additional American interests, however important they may be, therefore are not used in this assessment of the adequacy of current U.S. military power.
+None of these other interests, however, can be addressed principally and effectively by the use of military force, and threats to them would not necessarily result in material damage to the foregoing vital national interests.
+Therefore, however important these additional American interests may be, they are not used in this assessment of the adequacy of current U.S. military power.

-Comparison of our detailed, reviewed analysis of specific countries with both The Military Balance and the WWTA reveals two stark limitations in these external sources.
+Comparison of our detailed, reviewed analysis of specific countries with both The Military Balance and the ODNI’s “Annual Assessment” reveals two stark limitations in these external sources.

-- The Military Balance is an excellent, widely consulted source, but it is only a count of military hardware without context in terms of equipment capability, maintenance and readiness, training, manpower, integration of services, doctrine, or the behavior of competitors—those that threaten the national interests of the U.S. as defined in this Index.
+- The Military Balance is an excellent, widely consulted source, but it is primarily a count of military hardware, often without context in terms of equipment capability, maintenance and readiness, training, manpower, integration of services, doctrine, or the behavior of competitors—those that threaten the national interests of the U.S. as defined in this Index.

-- The WWTA omits many threats, and its analysis of those that it does address is limited.
+- The ODNI’s “Annual Assessment” omits many threats, and its analysis of those that it does address is limited.
 Moreover, it does not reference underlying strategic dynamics that are key to the evaluation of threats and that may be more predictive of future threats than is a simple extrapolation of current events.

 Each categorization used in the Index conveys a word picture of how troubling a threat’s behavior and set of capabilities have been during the assessed year.
 The five ascending categories for observed behavior are: